fefe2000w/Variational-GPD/README.md

   Script that plots the comparison of Time, Error rate, MNLL, and ECE for all algorithms.

   - **plot_moment _matching.py**:
-  script that plots log-pdf of Lognormal and Gamma distributions with same alphas.
+  script that plots log-pdf and cdf of Lognormal and Gamma distributions with same alphas.

   - **plot_prediction_banana.py**
   script that plots decision boundaries for the first split of banana dataset using GPD-variational, GPD-fixed, VI, LA, EP